 One out of countless examples is the 2018 hack of a Las Vegas casino.
 In this case, a smart thermostat in a tropical aquarium in the casino was used by the cyber attackers.
 They gained an access point to breach into internal databases and to download sensitive data of high rollers.

 The threat arising from such vulnerabilities is tremendous and ranges from indirect effects such as data loss for exploitation on the black market to direct business impacts through manipulation of devices, for example in manufacturing solutions.

 Three ways to ensure device security

+Security of embedded devices is increasingly important and challenging.
 One major obstacle to ensure the security and reliability of devices is the ability to monitor a fleet of devices and deliver security updates.
 In general, the realization is possible in three ways:

 - Through in-house built proprietary solutions

 - Relying on managed third-party products and services

 Each option offers advantages and disadvantages.
 With increasing attention to security and user experience, the balance starts to shift.